awesome1888/eisenwerk/README.md

         2) on-first-load overlay, it is shown when the website loads for the first time
         3) between-layouts fade-in-out overlay, just to make transitions more smooth
         4) skeleton components
-2.  auth in a modern way
-3.  re-think oauth2
     2.1) [CANCEL] for entities remove server and client, make it isomorphic working through services
         4. [CANCEL] graphql for entities instead of REST and feathersjs?
             1. [CANCEL] what about caching?